klarna/erlavro/README.md

 ## Important Notes about Unicode Strings

-The binary encoder/decoder will respect whatever is given in the input (bytes). i.e. The encoder will NOT try to be smart and encode the input `string()` to utf8 (or whatsoever), and the decoder will not try to validate or decode the input `binary()` as unicode character list.
+The binary and JSON encoder/decoder will respect whatever is given in the input (bytes). i.e. The encoder will NOT try to be smart and encode the input `string()` to utf8 (or whatsoever), and the decoder will not try to validate or decode the input `binary()` as unicode character list.

 The encoder caller should make sure the input is of spec `[byte()] | binary()`, NOT a unicode character list which may possibly contain some code points greater than 255.

-For historical reason, the JSON encoder will try to encode strings in utf8.
-And the JSON decoder will try to validate the input strings as utf8 -- as it's how mochijson3 implemented

 # Examples